octodemo/CopilotHackathon/exercisefiles/node/README.md

 - In the Test.js file add the methods to test the functionality
 - Run the tests to verify that all is working
 - Open the dockerfile file, and fill it, in order to create a docker container with a node image that can run the web server
-- Create command to run docker in port 4000
+- Create command to run podman in port 4000 using Copilot CLI.
-- Test that the application is working in port 4000
+- If you have podman installed, test that the application is working in port 4000.
+If not, Congrats!!!
+You have finished the exercise.
-- In the **nodeserver.js** file, you can type a new line like //run a curl command to test the server

-So we can see how Copilot based on the current file produces a curl command, to be executed in command line
-- Also you can be more specific like: //run a curl command to test the daysBetweenDates method

-So it generates a test for a specific method

 ### Exercise 2: Building new functionlities